 The aim is clear: While we know that most dermal fillers, like the hyaluronic acid in lip fillers, are safe and biocompatible, information on their impact on breast milk or breastfeeding babies remains unknown.
 Even when it's difficult to suggest that fillers would pass into breast milk in tiny amounts, there's no significant human research proving this claim.

-So if you’re asking, “Can you get lip injections while breastfeeding?”
+So if you’re asking, “Can you get lip fillers while breastfeeding?”
 From a safety-first perspective, the safest option is to wait.

-For an in-depth look at how pregnancy and aesthetics interact, Mollie Elise Aesthetics also explores the question of whether it’s safe to get lip fillers during pregnancy, offering additional perspective relevant to breastfeeding moms too.
+For an in-depth look at how pregnancy and aesthetics interact, Mollie Elise Aesthetics also explores the question of whether it’s safe to get lip fillers during pregnancy, offering additional perspective relevant to getting fillers while breastfeeding.

 What Are Lip Fillers Made Of?